 Ph.D.
-Program in Business Administration
+Business Administration

 The Ph.D. program prepares graduates for careers in research, teaching, and consulting in various functional areas of business.
 Graduates of the program are expected to make significant contributions to the advancement of knowledge of business practices through research and consulting, and to disseminate such knowledge through their teaching.